 Copper chromated arsenate (CCA) treated timber poles are commonplace, especially since the rising costs of oilborne systems have made a waterborne treatment more attractive economically.
 Some utilities prefer the softer oilborne treatments for lineman-climbing; however, some CCA treaters apply a refined hydrocarbon oil emulsion in the outer layer of the pole to combat this issue.
 The viscous oil additive serves as a lubricant, making the pole easier to climb.
 CCA was effectively banned for residential lumber uses in 2003 when producers and the EPA reached a voluntary agreement to limit uses to industrial applications.
 Like penta, CCA is also a restricted-use pesticide.
 Cedar poles can be effectively treated with CCA, although it is more common to see penta-treated cedar poles, either thermal butt or full-length treated.
 Several CCA suppliers exist, but there is only one supplier of the oil emulsion that makes the poles more climbable

-All R&B Timber Group product meets the relevant SABS specification and ISO9001 standards, against pest, insect & fungal infestation.
+All World Hardwood products meet the relevant SABS specification and ISO9001 standards, against pest, insect & fungal infestation.